 Copper is a soft metal possessing high thermal and electrical conductivity.
 This makes it an excellent choice for many applications in the electrical and electronic industries.
 It also is one of the easier metals to photo-chemically machine or etch.

 While the most common industrial application of etched Copper is the foil in printed circuit boards (PCBs), acid etching of Copper has limitless applications.
 Like other metals, its properties can be enhanced for specific applications by creating an alloy with another metal.
 For example, adding Beryllium increases physical strength.

 Fotofab's chemical etching process produces designs that can withstand harsh indoor and outdoor environments.
 The process uses a strong caustic chemical to cut into unprotected parts of a metal surface to create a design or image formed to your project's specifications.

 Fotofab proudly services the US & International customers.

 Copper Alloys We Work With:

-- Copper is second only to Silver for electrical and thermal conductivity
+- High electrical and thermal conductivity that is second only to Silver

-- While Copper does oxidize, its corrosion-resistance can be easily enhanced with plating or coating.
-This can be an important issue in high-frequency applications where “skin-effect” issues must be considered
+- Corrosion-resistant which can be enhanced with plating or coating (important in high-frequency applications where "skin-effect" issues must be considered)

 - Accepts soldering without special preparation or materials